iantelli/iantelli/README.md

 ## Hello, I'm ian <img src="assets/catCute.webp">
-I am a full-stack web developer based in Surrey, British Columbia, Canada.
-As an enthusiastic programmer, I am always on the lookout for new and exciting challenges to tackle.
-My strength is in creating robust and scalable web applications that provide a pleasant user experience.
-I am also an excellent collaborator who enjoys working with others to produce high-quality results.
+I am a full-stack web developer based in Vancouver, Canada.

 ## Coding Skills <img src="assets/businessing.webp">
 Despite only starting to code four years ago, I have made significant progress in my career and am continually looking for new opportunities to learn and grow.